 4.2.3 Electrical and electromagnetic interference testing

-The prevalence of sensors and automated data collection and processing systems that contain electronic components necessitates in many cases the inclusion in an overall test programme for testing performance in operational electrical environments and under electromagnetic interference.
+The prevalence of instruments and automated data collection and processing systems that contain electronic components necessitates in many cases the inclusion in an overall test programme for testing performance in operational electrical environments and under electromagnetic interference.

 An electrical/electromagnetic interference test programme document should be prepared.
 The purpose of the document is to establish standard electrical/electromagnetic interference test criteria and corresponding test procedures and to serve as a uniform guide in the specification of electrical/electromagnetic interference susceptibility requirements for the procurement and design of equipment.